Rachel worked as a farm manager for three years in PA, and as an owner/operator for five years in MN. She currently homesteads in MN.

 Not at the Family Cupboard.
 They have real Amish and Mennonite cooks just making real, honest, good food.
 And that’s why I love it.

-For dessert, we always get some pistachio pudding, bread pudding, and of course, the famous sho-fly pie.
-They also have a selection of other desserts including different puddings, fruit pies and cakes.
+For dessert, we always get either pistachio pudding, bread pudding, or, of course, the famous sho-fly pie.
+They also have a selection of other desserts including different puddings, fruit pies, and cakes.

 Visit a Petting Zoo

 There's no shortage of small, friendly petting zoos in Lancaster.
 I've seen them full of children and adults alike.